lubaochuan/reach/fundamentals/web.md

 Every modern browser has built-in tools for developers.
 You may have right-clicked on a web page and clicked "Inspect Element".
 This is one of the ways to open developer tools for your browser.

 What can you do with developer tools?
 Some of the details are different between browsers, but here is a general overview.
 With these tools, you can see the HTML, CSS and JavaScript for a page.
 You can view console output, all of the assets loaded by the page (images, etc.), and network requests (which are very useful when communicating with an API in the cloud).
 You can see statistics on the performance of your application (how much memory it uses, how long things take to load, etc.).
 Best of all, you can debug applications.
-You are able to set breakpoints and step through your code line by line so that you can see what is changing and when.
+You are able to set breakpoints and step through your code line by line so that you can see what values are changing and when.

 If you have never debugged an application on any IDE with any language, you may want to read about debugging for [Chrome](https://developers.google.com/web/tools/chrome-devtools/) or [Firefox](https://developer.mozilla.org/en-US/docs/Tools).
 Debugging in one language is pretty much the same concept for all.
 If you have debugged before, you may still want to view that article to know exactly how it works for web apps.